-Basic net loss per common share is computed as net loss divided by the weighted average number of common shares outstanding for the period.
-Diluted net loss per common share is the same as basic net loss per common share because the Company incurred a net loss during each period presented, and the potentially dilutive securities from the assumed exercise of all outstanding stock options, warrants would have an antidilutive effect.
-The following schedule details the number of shares issuable upon the exercise of stock options and warrants, which have been excluded from the diluted loss per share calculation since their effect would be anti-dilutive, as of December 31, 2014 and 2013:
+Basic earnings per common share is computed as net loss divided by the weighted average number of common shares outstanding during the period.
+Diluted earnings per common share is the same as basic earnings per common share because the Company incurred a net loss during each period presented, and the potentially dilutive securities from the assumed exercise of all outstanding stock options and warrants would have an antidilutive effect.
+The following schedule details the number of shares issuable upon the exercise of stock options and warrants, which have been excluded from the diluted loss per share calculation for the years ended December 31, 2015 and 2014: